 Featuring works by: Camae Ayewa, Rasheedah Phillips, Quentin Vercetty, Faye Anderson, Soraya Jean-Louis, Arturo Castillon, Jason Harris, R. Stanford, Dox Thrash House, North Philly Peace Park, Natalie-Claire Luwisha-Bowditch, Marcus Borton, and Womanist Working Collective, with cover art by Jessi Jumanji.

-*Proceeds from sale of the book are used to build and maintain a community archive and website of the project, and to support other community-based projects in North Philly, such as The North Philly Peace Park, Brewerytown-Sharswood NAC, The Dox Thrash House, and others.
+*Proceeds from sale of the book are used to build and maintain a community archive and website of the project, and to support resources and donations to other community-based projects in North Philly, such as The North Philly Peace Park, Brewerytown-Sharswood NAC, The Dox Thrash House, and others.

 RETURN & REFUND POLICY

 We do not typically offer refunds or returns unless extraordinary circumstances.
 Please contact firstname.lastname@example.org if there are any issues.

 Books typically ship within 10-15 business days of order for domestic shipping.
 Occassional delays due to COVID-19 related limitations may occur.
 We will communicate with you if shipping time will fall outside of those times.
 Once shipped, most domestic orders take anywhere from 2 to 10 business days to arrive depending on the efficiency of your local postal service.